Sun Fung Wai

 Sun Fung Wai, sometimes transliterated as Shun Fung Wai (順風圍), is a walled village in Lam Tei, Tuen Mun District, Hong Kong.

-Administration
+Recognised status

-Shun Fung Wai is a recognized village under the New Territories Small House Policy.
+Shun Fung Wai is a recognised village under the New Territories Small House Policy.
 Sun Fung Wai is one of the 36 villages represented within the Tuen Mun Rural Committee.
 For electoral purposes, Sun Fung Wai is part of the Tuen Mun Rural constituency.

 History

 Sun Fung Wai is a multi-lineage village established around 300 years ago.